mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 Perform the following actions:
 1. Create a crAPI user (Or reuse one of the previous created users)
 2. Create a wordlist of 5 likely passwords (one being the password of the user from step 1)
-3. Create a wordlist of all known crAPI users email adresses (Use the Excessive data exposure vulnerability you found in [2 Exploiting BOLA and Excessive data exposure](2_Exploiting_BOLA_And_Excessive_Data_Exposure.md))
+3. Create a wordlist of all known crAPI users email adress (Use the Excessive data exposure vulnerability you found in [2 Exploiting BOLA and Excessive data exposure](2_Exploiting_BOLA_And_Excessive_Data_Exposure.md))
 4. add the email address of the user from step 1 to the wordlist
 5. In Burp suite, capture a login request, and send it to intruder
 6. In the content body of the request highlight mark the value of email, and click the add button on the right site.